'The imported government will never be able to stop me,' says Imran - ExBulletin

 The former prime minister made the remarks while addressing the PTI senior leadership hours after the party’s official Twitter account said there were reports that Imran might be arrested overnight.

-“Their own cases are in court, so the imported government will never be able to stop me,” the PTI leader told party leaders.
+“Their own cases are in court, so the imported government can never stop me,” the PTI leader told party leaders.

 Meanwhile, taking to Twitter, Imran said he would hold a press conference at 4 p.m. on Wednesday.